Vonage/vivid-3/libs/components/src/lib/select/README.md

 ### Fixed-Dropdown

-Add the `fixed-dropdown` attribute to set its dropdown fixed.
+Add the `fixed-dropdown` attribute to set its popup to open as fixed.
-This is useful for cases in which the dropdown is obstructed by other elements (see the grid select example).
+This is useful for cases in which the dropdown is obstructed by other elements (see [the grid select example](../../components/data-grid#select-in-a-grid)).

 - Type: `boolean`
 - Default: `false`